-At BU, graduate students in the production management program receive hands-on training, with a mix of both ongoing studio classes with design, production, and management classes that alternate short-term exercises with long-term projects.
+At BU, graduate students in the production management program receive hands-on training, with a mix of both ongoing studio classes in design, production, and management and immersive laboratory course work as production managers and association productions on projects within the School of Theatre (SOT) performance season.

-With an average class size of four to six students enrolled in production management classes, students participate in both hands-on assignments and in-class instruction designed to enhance and broaden their skill sets.
+With an average of four to six total students enrolled in the production management program, students are supported by close mentorship relationships with the SOT Management faculty and staff in both their studio and laboratory coursework as they enhance and broaden their skill sets.

 Program of Study